amiaopensource/av-python-carpentry/_episodes/10-creatingscript.md

 >
 > What happens if we run the script we just created on the entire Desktop?
 > ~~~
-> python filesurvey.py -d Desktop -o desktop_survey.csv
+> python filesurvey.py -d Desktop -e mkv -o desktop_survey.csv
 > ~~~
 > {: .language-bash}
 > > ## Solution